PencatatHandalGames/PencatatHandalGames/HexawordEN/HowToRemoveSaveData.md

 # How to Remove Save Data

 Hexaword EN - Crossword Puzzle only collects player progress and preferences/configurations.
 This data might saved in the Cloud Save.
-This page will describe the procedure to remove all players save data from the Cloud.
+This page will describe the procedure to remove current player account's save data from the Cloud.

 1. Open the game (Hexaword EN - Crossword Puzzle).
 2. Go to game settings.